Garfield Gets Real: Box office

 The film was only released theatrically in Turkey.
 The film started at second in its opening weekend, grossing $592,974 from 130 theaters, with an average of $4,561 per theater.
 The film stayed second the next weekend, falling 34.1% to $390,688, before dropping down to third in its third weekend, decreasing 30.9% to $269,798.
 The film fell down to fifth in its fourth weekend, decreasing 40.8% to $159,768.

 Critical reception

 The film received negative reviews from critics.
 Brian Costello awarded the film 2 out of 5 stars, criticizing the juvenile humor, but writing, "this movie is best for younger children and fans of the Garfield comic strip".

 Video game

 A video game based on the film, Garfield Gets Real, was released in the United States on July 21, 2009 and received negative reviews.

 Sequels

-Despite the negative reviews it spawned a franchise consisting of two sequels, Garfield's Fun Fest and Garfield's Pet Force.
+Despite its negative critical reception, and only earning a total of $1.7 million on a budget of $10 million, the film was the first of a trilogy of computer-animated Garfield films, with a sequel, Garfield's Fun Fest, being released in 2008, and another, Garfield's Pet Force, in 2009.